rbasharacogility/action-testing/README.md

 # action-testing
 a personal repo for testing github actions.
+Also a space to fine tune some settings.